NDIS Psychological Therapy

 NDIS Support for Psychological Therapy

-The National Disability Insurance Agency (NDIA) has supports designed specifically for individuals who have been diagnosed with a mental health condition which has resulted in long-term disabilities.
-They also support individuals with disability that also experience mental health conditions as a result of a life-long disability.
-Mental health in this context is often classified as a psychosocial disability
+The National Disability Insurance Agency (NDIA) has support designed specifically for individuals who have been diagnosed with a mental health condition that has resulted in long-term disabilities.
+They also support individuals with a disability who experience mental health conditions as a result of a life-long disability.
+Mental health in this context is often classified as a psychosocial disability.

 What is a psychosocial disability?